jpgordon00/UnityFileDownloader/README.md

                            Debug.Log("Done downloading: " + completed");
                            Debug.Log("Failure.
 URI=" + uri + ", fileResultIfDownloaded=" + fileResultPath");
                   }

-                  /* Make sure to set MonoPuppet to some MonoBehavior in order for the IEnumerator to work.
-                     This can be any script.
-                  */
-                  downloader.MonoPuppet = this; // using any MonoBehavior on an example GameObject

                   /* Add some URLS to download here. */ downloader.PendingURLS.Add("www.google.com/image/someimage.jpg");